 The best currency to use in Costa Rica is still colónes even though the US dollar is widely used in the country.

 Having colónes with you saves your trip from the potential hassles of needing to convert USD to colónes in the middle of a jungle.

 Always check the Costa Rica currency exchange rate before your trip to make the most out of your dollars.

 How many colones are in a dollar in Costa Rica?

-For a quick way on how to calculate money exchange – Costa Rica currency to USD – you can say 500 colónes is equivalent to 1 dollar.
+For a quick way to calculate money exchange – Costa Rica currency to USD – you can say 500 colónes is equivalent to 1 dollar.

-You will find many local vendors using the same quick conversion on you, but insist on using the current rate.
+You will find many local vendors using the same quick conversion but insist on using the current rate.
 As of January 2020, 1 USD is equal to 566.54 CRC.

 If you use the 500-colónes conversion in official transactions, you will lose part of your dollar.
-Therefore, make it a point to be updated on the conversion rates in order to efficiently convert dollar to Costa Rica colón during your purchases.
+Therefore, make it a point to update the conversion rates to convert dollars to Costa Rica colón during your purchases efficiently.

-As an exercise: how much is 1000 dollars in Costa Rica?
+As an exercise: how much are 1000 dollars in Costa Rica?
 Using our quick conversion tip, 1000 dollars is easily half a million colónes.